loolzaaa/sso-authentication-client/README.md

 # Better define not empty for production purposes
 sso.client.receiver.fingerprint=ru.loolzaaa.sso.client.sampleapp
 ```
-**Note:** If you do not specify a username and password for the token receiver, SSO Client will fallback to use basic authentication between the SSO Client and SSO Server.
+**Note:** If you do not specify a username and password for the token receiver,
+SSO Client will fall back to use basic authentication between the SSO Client
+and SSO Server.

 ## Additional configuration

-The vast majority of SSO Client settings work out of the box, however, the user may wish to fine-tune `WebSecurity`, define custom user configuration class, add custom logout handlers, etc.
+The vast majority of SSO Client settings work out of the box, however,
+the user may wish to fine-tune `WebSecurity`, define custom user
+configuration class, add custom logout handlers, etc.

 ### WebSecurity customization